meangrape/fdb-wiki/Cluster-Coordination.md

 1. Some useful debugging facilities.
 1. An RPC interface to ask for certain logged events (`eventLogRequest`).
 This is mainly used for `status json`: the CC can use that to ask for metrics that are then forwarded to the client.

+# Detecting Failures

+As in any distributed system, detecting failures is generally an unsolvable problem.
+Therefore we have to rely on timeouts of sorts to make a best effort.
+Generally, if a node doesn't reply to a request within a time window, any of the following could've happened:

+1. The node failed (either the process or the machine died).
+2. The actor that is listening to the corresponding endpoint died.
+3. The node is very slow (for example because it is experiencing very high load and the actor that should reply to the request is starving).
+4. There is a network partition - this is especially tricky as it could mean that other nodes in the cluster can talk to that node just fine.
+5. The network is very slow or experience a high number of packet losses (FDB is using TCP - so these two scenarios will have the same effect).

+FoundationDB uses heuristics to detect partitions and node failures.
+In many cases there are important trade-offs to consider when doing this.
+For example if the cluster controller believes that the master server died (due to a timeout), it will elect a new master which will cause a complete recovery.
+But recoveries have a large impact on the system (all in-flight transactions are aborted and no new transactions can be started for a short amount of time).
+Therefore, false positives are expensive.
+To keep the probability of such a false positive low, the cluster controller can wait longer for the master server to respond to heart beat requests.
+However, this means that whenever the master actually fails, it will take longer for the cluster controller to initiate a recovery which will in turn mean that downtimes are longer whenever the master fails.

+This section describes several concepts implemented within FoundationDB that help a system to detect node failures and network partitions:

+1. FailureMonitor is used to detect node failures.
+A node is marked as failed globally if it can't communicate with the cluster controller.
+1. WaitFailure client/server is a service that is ran by some nodes.
+It allows to detect machine failures and actor failures.
+WaitFailure uses FailureMonitor to achieve this.
+1. Ping messages within the transport layer.
+This is an orthogonal concept and is used to detect partitions.
+It is not used to mark nodes as failed.
+Instead it is used to implement at most once and at least once semantic for message delivery.

+## FailureMonitor

+## WaitFailure

+## Ping